Canadian Tourism College welcomes students from all over the world!

 Over 150,000 international students come to Canada to study every year because of our diversity, multicultural environments, and natural beauty.

-We have campuses in Vancouver, BC and in Surrey, BC.
+We have the campus in Vancouver, BC.

 Our international admissions advisors can help you with any questions you may have regarding our programs, applications or discuss financing options available to you.